cfengine/documentation/reference/promise-types/access.markdown

 **This body is only available in CFEngine Enterprise.**

-**Description:** The `report_data_select` body restricts which data is included for "query" resources, and allows filtering of data reported to the CFEngine Enterprise server.
+**Description:** The `report_data_select` body restricts which data is included for [query][resource_type] resources, and allows filtering of data reported to the CFEngine Enterprise server.

 Use this body template to control the content of reports collected by the CFEngine Enterprise server, and to strip unwanted data (e.g. temporary variables)